swyxio/swyxdotio/content/writing/learn-in-public/learn-in-public.md

 description: The fastest way to learn, grow your career, and build your network.
 ---

-> Author's Note: I have written an expanded version of this essay in [The Coding Career Handbook](http://learninpublic.org/?from=swyxdotio-LIP).
 > Translations welcome! ([한국어](https://velog.io/@kwanwooi/%EA%B3%B5%EA%B0%9C%EC%A0%81%EC%9C%BC%EB%A1%9C-%ED%95%99%EC%8A%B5%ED%95%98%EB%9D%BC), [Español 1](https://ricardoerl.com/blog/aprender-en-publico), [Español 2](https://gist.github.com/sw-yx/70d3ab5e9b18ff2ebdddcf45cd74ca47), [中文](https://juejin.im/post/6855456536056037389), [Português 1](https://segredo.dev/aprenda-em-publico/), [Português 2](https://mfgonzalez.github.io/aprendendo-em-publico) [Português 3](https://meleu.github.io/artigos-traduzidos/))

 If there's a golden rule, it's this one, so I put it first.
 All the other rules are more or less elaborations of this rule #1.